 In September 2019, we entered into an amended and restated employment agreement with Mr. Anevski, our President, Chief Operating & Financial Officer, and which was further amended and restated effective January 1, 2022 in connection with Mr. Anevski's transition to the role of Chief Executive Officer.
 Pursuant to his amended and restated agreement, Mr. Anevski's annual base salary increased from \$425,000 to \$500,000 and Mr. Anevski is also eligible to receive an annual discretionary performance and retention bonus of up to a maximum of 100% of his annual salary for 2022, which was increased from 75% of his annual salary.
+Pursuant to his agreement, Mr. Anevski was also granted an equity award comprised of 1,000,000 options, 250,000 RSUs and 250,000 PSUs (as described further above).

 Pursuant to his agreement, Mr. Anevski will continue to be entitled to severance benefits in the event that he is terminated by us without "cause" or if he resigns for "good reason" outside of the "change of control severance period" (as those terms are defined in his agreement), such that he will be entitled to: (1) continued payment of his then-current base salary for a period of 12 months, (2) payment of his current year target bonus, prorated based on completed months of service to the date of termination, as well as any bonus relating to the prior year to the extent earned as determined by our board of directors, (3) payment of premiums for continued health benefits to him under COBRA for up to 12 months following his termination, (4) 12 months of accelerated vesting of any of his then-unvested shares subject to outstanding equity awards and (5) his options remaining exercisable for 12 months following his termination.
-If Mr. Anevski is terminated without cause or resigns with good reason within one month prior to or within two years following our "acquisition" (referred to as the "change of control severance period"), he is entitled to the aforementioned payments and benefits, except that any then- unvested outstanding equity awards will become vested in their entirety as of the last day of his employment.
+If Mr. Anevski is terminated without cause or resigns with good reason within one month prior to or within two years following our "acquisition" (referred to as the "change of control severance period"), he is entitled to the aforementioned payments and benefits, except that any then-unvested outstanding equity awards will become vested in their entirety as of the last day of his employment.
 Good reason within two years of our acquisition includes resignation by Mr. Anevski for any or no reason after the nine-month anniversary of the acquisition.
 If Mr. Anevski resigns without good reason or is terminated for cause, he will not be entitled to any severance benefits, his equity awards will no longer vest and all payments, other than those already earned, will terminate.
-If Mr. Anevski is terminated because of his disability, then his thenoutstanding options will be exercisable for 12 months following his last day of employment.
-Mr. Anevski's benefits are conditioned, among other things, on his complying with his post- termination obligations under his offer letter and timely signing a general release of claims in our favor.
+If Mr. Anevski is terminated because of his disability, then his then-outstanding equity awards will accelerate in full.
+Mr. Anevski's benefits are conditioned, among other things, on his complying with his post-termination obligations under his offer letter and timely signing a general release of claims in our favor.